varigence/docs/bimlstudio/release-notes/bimlstudio-2019.1.md

 * Added `DependsOn` collection to `TumblingWindow` Triggers.
 * Added custom validation to prevent both `SecretAccess` and `SecretAccessKVS` from being configured at the same time for `AmazonS3` Linked Services.
 * Added custom validation to ensure that `RedirectRowSettings` are configured when `EnableSkipIncompatibleRow` is configured in Copy Activities.
+* In some dataset types, we made the `FolderPath`property optional.
+* Changed pipeline parameter datatype enum to match ADF rather than using `Db.Type`.
+* Added pipeline `Variables` property, and linked them to the `SetVariable` and `AppendVariable` activities.
+* Fixed a bug where nested arrays were not emitting correctly.
+* Added support for `Webhook` activities.
+* Added support for `Validation` activities.

 ## Bimlc.exe